 This is a two platform station.
 It has a small car park on the north side.

-It was built to serve Young's Paraffin Light and Mineral Oil Company's 1869 Addiewell Chemical Works, (an oil works) and Addiewell, a model (ie ideal) village built for the oil works, which was to the north (modern day Addiewell is to the north west).
+It was built to serve Young's Paraffin Light and Mineral Oil Company's 1865 Addiewell Chemical Works, (a shale oil works) and Addiewell, a model (ie ideal) village built for the oil works, which was to the north (modern day Addiewell is to the north west).

 The main station building was on the eastbound platform.

 About a mile to the west was Woodmuir Junction.